 Integration Challenges

 Getting them to work with existing building systems can be tricky.
+The electricity they generate needs to connect to the building’s power system, which might require special equipment or design changes.

 Case Studies and Real-World Uses